 Latest News and Events

-Find out more on our news page.
+Find out more about the event on our news pages.

 YESI Director, Professor Sue Hartley is appointed to the Board of Trustees at the Royal Botanic Gardens Kew

 Read the University's press release about the announcement on our news pages.

 Funded by Natural Environment Research Council, this project spans the departments of Environment and Chemistry (Centre of Excellence in Mass Spectrometry).

 By increasing levels of plant growth promoting compounds in the soil, earthworms could stimulate the production of more plant roots and also more soil micro-organisms feeding on the increased levels of plant secreted organic compounds that come from them.
 How earthworms increase the concentration of plant growth promoting compounds is not known and that is what researchers will seek to discover in this project.

 "YESI aims to provide the evidence base for sustainable solutions to global environmental problems".

 A fantastic multi-disciplinary project bringing together expert researchers from the Environment, Electronics, Computer Science, Chemistry, Physics and Sociology departments.

 The project will use the latest technological innovations and scientific understanding to monitor pollution more intelligently in urban areas.
 'End-users' in industry, government and research will have the technology and the information they need to create safer, healthier and smarter cities.